TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 Default values are provided in the `defaults` part of each Tyk dashboard configuration.
 The values for `owner`, `system` and `lifecycle` must be defined, so that they can be applied as defaults to all entities imported from that dashboard.

-### Overridding Default Data
+### Overriding Default Data

-The default values can be overridden on a per-entity basis by providing the equivilant data in the Tyk objects being imported.
+The default values can be overridden on a per-entity basis by providing the equivalent data in the Tyk objects being imported.
 In Tyk, use the API Definition `config_data` field to specify the data as a JSON object.
 The fields must be inside a root `backstage` object, for example:

 ```json
 "config_data": {